Sustainability at EDF

 All of our offices work to apply the best practices outlined in the Environmental Defense Fund Sustainability Handbook, and some of our newer facilities are recognized by the Green Business Council’s Leadership in Energy and Environmental Design (LEED) program.
 Both our Washington, D.C and San Francisco offices are certified LEED Gold.

-Green features of Environmental Defense Fund’s new facilities include:
+Green features of EDF’s new facilities include:

 - Extensive use of natural light with floor to ceiling glass office fronts